matthieu-bt/business-guide/source/account/usage.rst

 |
 |

-You can sort the usage by:
+You can sort the information by:
   - Date
   - Activity
   - Concerns